KSXGroup/ece408_project/readme.md

 # ECE408/CS483 Final Project

+Please refer to `report.pdf` and `custom` folder for detail code and implementation.

 ## Introduction

 This is the skeleton code for the Fall 2021 ECE408 / CS483 / CSE408 course project.